 6. What happens if death does not occur in the term?

 Sometimes people get upset that they do not get any maturity benefit if they survive the term of the policy.
 If it bothers you, then know that there are some changes that your policy faces at the end of the time.
-You can extend your policy for a longer duration, but then the premium would rise.
+You can extend your policy for a longer duration, for example on this website, but then the premium would rise.
 However, if all your responsibilities have been covered, you could go for no extension of policy.

 7. If a person has more than one policy, how is the settlement done?